Miguel07Alm/dcs/README.md

 3. **Customize as needed:**
    - Adjust the schedule to your preferred frequency
    - Change the `frequency` parameter to match your needs
-   - Replace `your-username` with your actual GitHub username

 ### Manual Trigger